eiiches/java-influxdb-metrics-agent/README.md

 java-influxdb-metrics-agent
 ===========================

-Java agent for collecting and reporting metrics to InfluxDB
+Java agent for collecting and reporting JMX metrics to InfluxDB

 Installation
 ------------